mskocik/svelty-picker/README.md

   backToDate:  'Back to calendar view'
 }
 ```
-PRs for extending built in localization are welcome 🥳
+PRs for extending built-in localization are welcome 🥳

+## 🏆 Thanks to:

+- [Bootstrap datepicker](https://github.com/smalot/bootstrap-datetimepicker/blob/master/js/bootstrap-datetimepicker.js) for some internal date and format handling